jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 *For some reason my computer is registered to my mom’s name.
 Anyway, irrelevant.*

-ls -- This shows you what files and folders are contained in the folder you are currently in.
+Say you want to navigate between different directories, which are arranged in a sort of narrowing hierarchy.
+This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level, as you can make changes to the documents stored there through Pandoc.

-+- cd .. -- This will move you "up" one level.
-For example, if you are currently in /Users/'your-user-name'/documents then this command will move you into /Users/'your-user-name'
+*ls* then *enter* -- This shows you what files and folders are contained in the folder you are currently in.

-+- cd [folder-name] -- This will move you "down" one level.
-If you want to return to the documents folder, enter 'cd documents'.
+*cd ..* -- This will move you "up" one level.
+For example, if you are currently in your Documents directory (/Users/'your-user-name'/documents) then this command will retreat and move you back into your overall directory  (/Users/'your-user-name)’

-Next, say you want to open your Documents sub-directory.
-This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level, where you can make changes through Pandoc.
+*cd folder-name* -- This will move you "down" one level.
+If you want to return to the documents folder, enter *cd documents* or instead, *cd ..*.

 Type in **ls** then **enter** to see what files are contained in that directory.